porto-ai/30032019-quarterly-meeting/README.md

-# Quarterly Meeting #1 - 30-03-2019
+# portoai-nlp

-## Dataset
+## Introduction

-In the practical component of the event, we will use the [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) dataset:
-1. You'll need to create a Kaggle account, in case you don't have one already, and log in
-2. Go to the *Data* tab, and click on *Download all*
+In this workshop you will have the opportunity to work directly with real-world problem by exploring different approaches to the Kaggle competition: [Jigsaw Toxic Comment Classification challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
+The competition had the objective of developing a model capable of predicting a probability of six different types of toxicity for Wikipedia comments.
+The types of toxicity are:
+- toxic
+- severe_toxic
+- obscene
+- threat
+- insult
+- identity_hate
+Any of the comments can have more than one type of toxicity (or none at all) so we consider this a multi-label classification problem.
+Before digging deeper, **make sure you understand what is the difference between multi-class and multi-label classification**.

-## Project Dependencies
+## Instructions
+### 1 - Install Python dependencies

 For completing all the proposed exercises, you'll need to clone this repository and install the required dependencies.
-We recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html), if you're new to package manager systems, which allows you to create a separate development environment, isolated for your own convenience and safety :) Feel free to use any other tools, like pipenv or pure virtualenv.
+We recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html), if you're new to package manager systems, which allow you to create a separate development environment, isolated for your own convenience and safety :) Feel free to use any other tools, like pipenv or pure virtualenv.

 Just make sure you are using Python3.6 or newer.